The Sky on 26 January 2021 at 3.57am (New York City (USA, NY))

-Easily locate the main stars and planets, and observe that all the sky appears to rotate around the pole star!
+Easily locate the main stars and planets, and observe that all the sky appears to rotate around Polaris, the North Star!
 So, the stars rise and set, and the appearance of the sky changes throughout the night...

 How to use outside: print this map, and place it over your head, directing "Northern Horizon" to the north.
 Compare to the real sky!

 Night of 25 to 26 January 2021

 Other date or time

 Observing locationNew York City (USA, NY), 40.71 °N - 74.01°W

 Use this star-finder for fun and easy exploration of the sky!